MHCommunity/mousehunt-improved/docs/better-tournaments.md

 ## Options

-- **Display localized times inline**: Show local times directly in the tournament listings, instead of only on hover.
+- **Show localized times inline (instead of on hover)**: Show local times directly in the tournament listings, instead of only on hover.